cultivarium/GenomeSPOT/README.md

-# Genomic-SPOT: prediction of optimum growth conditions from a genome
+# GenomeSPOT: prediction of optimum growth conditions from a genome

 Predicts oxygen tolerance (obligate/facultative aerobe vs. obligate anaerobe) and optimum, min, and max temperature (C), salinity (% w/v NaCl), and pH preferences from bacterial and archaeal genomes using models trained on diverse, phylogenetically balanced sets of isolates.